JoshThould/CapstoneAgileIt/README.md

 - Generate code and as a tutor to explain how the code worked
 - Generate ERD
 - Used to manage project alongside Githubprojects
-- Assitance in the choice of colour schemes
+- Assistance in the choice of colour schemes

 ## Conclusion: